Finn's Ocular EV Chargers Review & Verdict

 Solar Smart Charging

-An EV charger can solar smart charge if it can supply a car with only surplus power from rooftop solar.
+An EV charger can solar smart charge if it can supply a vehicle with only surplus power from rooftop solar.
 As this power usually only receives a low feed-in tariff it’s normally the cheapest way to charge a car.
 However, the financial benefit is greatly reduced if your area has time-of-use tariffs with a low daytime rate.
 These are becoming more common and will likely soon be available throughout Australia.

-Note all EV chargers will first use surplus power from rooftop solar if any is available.
+Note that all EV chargers will first use surplus power from rooftop solar if any is available.
 So, if you don't have smart charging capacity you're not stuck with only using grid electricity to charge.

 Smart Charging Modes